BhagavathiChirra/travelMate/README.md

 Blog posts and cities come with a stunning slideshow, weather forecast and travel news from said cities.

+The cities also come with Google map displaying all blog posts made about them.
+When you click on the marker, it will take you to that blog post.

 ## Sign up for this fun site now.